abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 * __Voltage regulation__
 Provide individual step down 5V DC power supplies from the input 19V DC for the control, heater, excitation and emission systems.
 * __Control__
 Consists of a Raspberry pi that orchestrates the heater, excitation and emission systems.
-The control system uses a 12-stage binary counter to accuratly quantify the clock pulses from the emission system.
+The control system uses a 12-stage binary counter to accurately  quantify the clock pulses from the emission system.
 * __Heater__
-Provides high current on/off switching of two 10W wire wound resistors that form the heating elememnt.
-The heating system utelises a thermal breaker that acts as a failsafe to shutoff the heating element in the event of a control  malfunction.
+Provides high current on/off switching of two 10W wire wound resistors that form the heating element.
+The heating system utilises a thermal breaker that acts as a failsafe to shutoff the heating element in the event of a control malfunction.
 * __Excitation__
 Sequentially illuminates LEDs in an eight LED array using an 8-channel analogue multiplexer.
 * __Emission__